 About .
 Strategic Plan

-In 2019, the Cleveland Institute of Art began the task of charting the course for the College’s next five years.
-We engaged Strategy Design Partners LLC to guide us as we met one-on-one, in small groups, and in town hall meetings with all our stakeholders: students, faculty, staff, alumni, members of the CIA Board of Directors, donors, and cultural partners in Northeast Ohio.
+In 2019, the Cleveland Institute of Art began the task of charting the course for the College’s next few years.
+Under the leadership of then-president Grafton Nunes, and while I served as Vice President of Academic Affairs + Chief Academic Officer, we engaged Strategy Design Partners LLC to guide us as we met one on one, in small groups and in town hall meetings with all our stakeholders: students, faculty, staff, alumni, members of the CIA Board of Directors, donors and cultural partners in Northeast Ohio.

-I hope that as you read through the plan, you get a taste of the inspiration and enthusiasm experienced by those of us who had the privilege of working on this project together.
+I hope that as you read the plan, you get a taste of the inspiration and enthusiasm experienced by those of us who had the privilege of working on this project together and are excited about our College’s bright future.

 To prepare leaders in art and design for a changing world by delivering a comprehensive curriculum, upholding educator excellence, fostering practical experiences that feed future careers and supporting holistically all students.

-Reinforce and evolve our comprehensive curriculum to provide students with a platform to become leaders: material to digital practices, critical thinking, intellectual inquiry, entrepreneurship, equitability
+Reinforce and evolve our comprehensive curriculum to provide students with a platform to become leaders: material to digital practices, critical thinking, intellectual inquiry, entrepreneurship and equitability.

-Launch new initiatives/programs: Explore and propose new undergraduate or graduate programs, using a standardized feasibility process factoring in market data, financial considerations, and mission alignment
+Launch new initiatives/programs: Explore and propose new undergraduate or graduate programs, using a standardized feasibility process factoring in market data, financial consideration and mission alignment.

-Support the whole student by teaching life skills and enhancing support for the emotional needs of students
+Support the whole student by teaching life skills, enhancing support for the increasingly complex needs of today’s students, and removing barriers that impede student success.

-To secure the future of our college of art and design by attracting more students who reflect our diverse society, garnering greater financial investment, demanding operational excellence and achieving a healthy workplace culture.
+To secure the future of our college of art and design by attracting and retaining more students who reflect our diverse society, garnering greater financial investment, fostering operational excellence and achieving a healthy workplace culture.

 To serve as the cultural anchor and instigator that affirms the value of art and design in our communities by collaboratively engaging people in the positive growth of our region and the vital role our institution has in shaping it.

-Expand CIA’s campus into the community by leveraging the community’s assets and partnering with organizations and institutions throughout Cleveland and the region to infuse art into the public realm
+Expand CIA’s impact in the community by partnering with organizations and institutions throughout Cleveland and the region to infuse art and design into the public realm.

 Office of the President